JoshBones/formular/README.md

 There are some important things missing, but time was limited so I've just listed them here in some kind of priority order

+* comprehensive testing.
+This was very exploratory, so TDD wasn't really appropriate.
+As such, testing is not comprehensive.
 * initial form validation for things like required fields, etc.
 * error message localisation
 * array fields.
 Pretty simple to implement as a custom input.